notwa/mm/README.md

 [luarm]: /Lua/README.md
 [librm]: /Lua/lib/README.md

-of these, you probably came for `cheat menu.lua` this script will bind your L button to open an on-screen menu allowing you to control many aspects of the game.
+of these, you probably came for `cheat menu.lua`. this script will bind your L button to open an on-screen menu allowing you to control many aspects of the game.